n0raitor/dfir-installer/README.md

 ## What is the Purpose of this Repository?

 Install every tool and every needed software for your DFIR workstation.
 This includes everything after installing Windows (and update) Post-Process steps recommended by me

+Special Config Files and Documents that DFIR-Installer is using remain in this repository for better syncing (independent of the Releases of DFIR-Installer): https://github.com/n0raitor/dfir-installer-files

 **Follow the Readmy Tutorial below to get the best Experience**